sxmz/acchain_docs/acchain_http_interface_en.md

 }
 ```

 #### 2.4.4 Get the List of Delegates
+---
-Interface Address: /api/delegates
+- Interface Address: /api/delegates
-Request Method:get
+- Request Methods: get
-Supported Format: urlencoded
+- Supported Format: urlencoded
-Comment: if there is no parameter, all delegates in the whole network will be returned.
+- Comment: if there is no parameter, all delegates in the whole network will be returned.
-Request Parameter Description:
+- Request Parameter Description:

 |Name	|Type   |Required |Description              |
 |------ |-----  |---  |----              |